justinlee0777/popularthoughts/src/data/articles/fantasy-bishoujo.md

 ---
-title: "Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout"
+title: 'Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout'
-slug: "/fantasy-bishoujo-juniku-ojisan-to"
+slug: '/fantasy-bishoujo-juniku-ojisan-to'
-createdAt: "2022-01-29T23:14:42+0000"
+createdAt: '2022-01-29T23:14:42+0000'
-seoTitle: "Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout"
+seoTitle: 'Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout'
-seoDescription: "Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout has a brilliant premise."
+seoDescription: 'Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout has a brilliant premise.'
-tags: ["animation", "anime"]
+tags: ['animation', 'anime']
 ---

 The premise of "Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout" is that two childhood friends, male, age 32, are transported into another world, one of them turned into a woman.
 And they are placed under a spell making them fall in love with each other.